 Any unexpected conditions experienced and reported shall be briefly mentioned in these records.

-After all field works are completed, five copies of the Final Report shall be presented to the within two (2) weeks after removing the preloading fill.
+After all field works are completed, five copies of the Final Report shall be presented to the Project Manager within two (2) weeks after removing the preloading fill.

-Method of preloading with wick drains shall be approved by the .
+Method of preloading with wick drains shall be approved by the Project Manager.

 Pile Foundations